openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 =========================

 .. meta:
-    frontend_status: Done
+    frontend_status: Partly

-For an array indexing, a type of *index expression* must be of a numeric type.
+For array indexing, the *index expression* must be of a numeric type.

-if type of *index expression* is ``number`` or other floating-point type and its fractional part is different from 0 then it will be runtime error if such situation is identified during program execution and compile-time one if detected during compilation.
+If the type of *index expression* is ``number`` or other floating-point type, and its fractional part is different from 0, then errors occur as follows:

+-  Runtime error, if the situation is identified during program execution; and
+-  Compile-time error, if the situation is detected during compilation.

 A numeric types conversion (see :ref:`Primitive Types Conversions`) is performed on *index expression* to ensure that the resultant type is *int*.